sylvia-19/sylvia-19/README.md

 - 👋 ¡Hola!
 Me llamo Sylvia :)
 - 👀 I’m interested in Chemistry and coding.
-Apart from these, I love to dance and sleep.
+Apart from these, I love to dance, discover new restaurants and some embroidery.
 - 🌱 I have learnt Spanish (A1 level) from RMIC, Golpark.
 I'm also learning Julia and Python for my future prospects.
 - 📫 My LinkedIn profile: https://www.linkedin.com/in/sylvia-kaviraj-1901/
 - 📫 My blogging page: http://solitaryreapertm.blogspot.com/